Gleison Santos: Reggina

 Santos played his last official game for Reggina on 20 February 2010, the second match of new coach Roberto Breda.
 Despite constantly received call-up from Breda, Santos only able to appear once more as unused bench in round 39.
 He also trained separately at the end of season.

 In June 2010 Genoa gave up the remain 50% registration rights to Reggina.
 Santos was re-affirmed to the squad.
 Santos played in pre-season friendlies in July under new coach Gianluca Atzori.
 However at the start of 2010–11 Serie B Santos' no.33 was taken by Vincenzo Camilleri (Camilleri himself had lost his no.5 shirt to Burzigotti) and Santos changed to wear no.34.
 He soon transferred to Greece.

 Greece

-On 7 August 2010 Santos was signed by Skoda Xanthi FC.
+On 7 August 2010 Santos was signed by Skoda Xanthi.

 In May 2013 he was on trial with Toronto FC.